 Bamboo planks are composed of strands of raw material that are weaved together and then pressed.
 The strips are first boiled to remove any starch or sugars, then dried and planed.
 Natural bamboo is a very light color similar to blonde.
 Should a darker color be desired, the bamboo may go through a carbonizing process where the bamboo strips are steamed under controlled pressure and heat, and bamboo is also stained many different colors.
 There are many types of surface treatments available for bamboo flooring as well.

 Like engineered hardwood floors, bamboo can also be installed using either a glue-down method, nail down or floating method, but care should be taken only to use engineered bamboo flooring in a floating installation as some brands have a nasty reputation for having shrinkage problems – but if you do your research and choose a quality brand, you’ll love these floors.

 Bamboo is very versatile and comes in a wide variety of stains and styles.

 Strand woven bamboo floors are highly durable, eco-friendly, and much harder than most hardwoods.

 They are the most environmentally friendly floors on the market today because bamboo has a quick regenerative rate.
 Bamboo can typical renew itself in as little as 5 – 7 years.
 Compare that to hardwoods which can take as long as 30+ years to grow.

-As we mentioned earlier, bamboo is very moisture and insect resistant and because of this makes an excellent choice for high traffic areas such as kitchens, powder rooms, laundry rooms, and entryways, as well as for people who suffer from allergies.
+As we mentioned earlier, bamboo is super durable and insect resistant, and because of this makes an excellent choice for high traffic areas such as kitchens, powder rooms, laundry rooms, and entryways, as well as for people who suffer from allergies.

 Installation of bamboo floors is a fairly quick and easy process, and generally it does not require sanding and multiple coats of toxic varnish.